Resist : Reconstruction of irises from templates: Design

 We discussed training the core in a standalone fashion.
 Now we train the core as a generator inside a GAN.
 The idea for this comes from prior work which shows training autoencoders in an adversarial setting yields better results than training the standalone~\cite{makhzani2015adversarial}.

 The final architecture is a GAN which takes as input a template and yields a reconstructed iris image (see Figure~\ref{fig:gan_arch}).
-In essence when \resist{} is coupled with a feature extractor network for template inversion an autoencoder is formed where an iris image is converted to a template by the feature extraction network and back to an iris image by \resist{}.
+In essence when \resist{} is coupled with a feature extractor the composition of the two models acts as an autoencoder.
+The iris image is converted to a template by the feature extraction network and back to an iris image by \resist{}.
 A GAN has a generator which generates images and a discriminator which judges how good the generated images are.
 Our generator is the core discussed above.
 We use a recently proposed relativistic average discriminator~\cite{jolicoeur2018relativistic} as our discriminator.
 To build up to the relativistic discriminator we first start with the original GAN loss functions:

 $L(D)$ is called the discriminator loss and $L(G)$ is called the generator loss. $y$ and $\hat{y}$ are the original and reconstructed irises.

-In the original GAN a noise vector is sampled from a multivariate normal distribution with a mean of 0 and a variance of 1.
+In the original GAN formulation a noise vector is sampled from a multivariate normal distribution with a mean of 0 and a variance of 1.
 This vector is transformed into an image by the generator while the discriminator compares the generated image and the ground truth image. $\mathbb{P}_{real}$ is the distribution of real images and $\mathbb{P}_{fake}$ is usually a multivariate normal distribution with mean of 0 and variance of 1, $\mathbb{P}_{fake}$ is the distribution of the iris templates for \resist{}.

 Both losses are minimized using gradient descent.
 The generator and discriminator play a zero sum game.
-The generator weights are updated on how good its fake images are while the discriminator weights are updated on how well it differentiates between real and fake images.
+The generator weights are updated based on how good its fake images are while the discriminator weights are updated on how well it differentiates between real and fake images.
 A discriminator outputs a probability, therefore the last layer of the discriminator is a sigmoid activation.
 To achieve this we add a sigmoid function $\sigma$ as the last layer of a discriminator, we then define a discriminator $D$ as:

 Where $\sigma$ is the sigmoid function and $C$ is a layer in any discriminator preceding the final sigmoid output.
-This layer is layer T4 in our architecture shown in figure~\ref{fig:gan_arch}. $C(x)$ is thus the non-transformed discriminator output (before the sigmoid function).
+This layer is layer T4 in our architecture shown in Figure~\ref{fig:gan_arch}. $C(x)$ is thus the non-transformed discriminator output (before the sigmoid function).
 The discriminator will ideally output $1$ for real images and $0$ for fake images.